Meet Our Board

 Andre also collaborates with organizations like the Portland Deaf Film Festival, Art Collective That, and Abused Deaf Women Advocacy Service as a board member or director.

-Justice Hager Open Signal Board Secretary | Communications and Fundraising Director, Sisters of the Road
+Justice Hager Open Signal Board Secretary | Development and Communications Manager, Neighborhood Partnerships

 Justice has a BFA in Creative Writing from Arkansas Tech University and worked for over a decade canvassing for various environmental and social justice causes.They are originally from Arkansas but have been a Portland resident since 2010.
 They currently work as the Communications and Fundraising Director for Sisters of the Road.